Wadi'a Qaddura Khartabil: Move to Palestine and early activism

 In 1932, she moved with her husband to Palestine, residing in Tiberias, Jerusalem, Nablus, Gaza, and finally Tulkarm in 1935, where Dr. Khartabil was appointed as a government physician.
 In Tulkarm, Wadi‘a was invited to head the Ladies’ Charitable and Social Society, which provided medical care to the poor, established maternal and child health centers, nurseries, and workshops for needlework and embroidery.
 Under her leadership, the society also supported Palestinian rebels during the 1936–39 revolt and cared for the families of those killed.

 Work in exile and women’s organizing

 After the Nakba of 1948, Khartabil and her children took refuge in Beirut, where she continued her activism.
 In 1952, she founded the Union of Arab Palestinian Women, the first general union of Palestinian women in the diaspora, and served as its president.
-The union established charitable centers, including the Happy Childhood Charitable Center in Suq al-Gharb, Lebanon, and later the Happy Childhood Home for the children of martyrs of the Palestine Liberation Organization (PLO), until its destruction in 1982.
+The union established charitable centers, including the Happy Childhood Charitable Center in Suq al-Gharb, Lebanon, and later the Happy Childhood Home, originally tended to Palestinian refugees, and later on the orphans of deceased PLO operatives until its destruction in 1982.

 Khartabil represented Palestinian women at numerous international forums, including the Women’s International Democratic Federation and the Afro-Asian Women’s Conference in Cairo (1961).
 She participated in the first Palestinian delegation to the United Nations in 1963 and was a founding member of the General Union of Palestinian Women in 1965.